tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 You can view all of your settings and where they are coming from using:: `git config --list --show-origin`
 The global gitconfig file on Macbook is at: `/opt/homebrew/etc/gitconfig`

-Mới tải Git về thì run these commands:
+- Mới tải Git về thì run these commands:
   - `git config --global user.name "John Doe"`
   - `git config --global user.email johndoe@example.com`
+- Sau đó generate & add SSH key on local machine & on Github.
+Phải có cả authentication key & signing key (cùng một key nhưng tạo 2 chức năng).

 To set `main` as the default branch name do: `git config --global init.defaultBranch main`
 GitHub changed the default branch name from `master` to `main` in mid-2020

 Using Visual Studio Code as your default git editor: `git config --global core.editor "code --wait"`

-Phải có cả authentication key & signing key mới push lên github được (I think so).

 ## Initializing a new repository